Operation Blue Star: 3 June

-According to an All Sikhs Student Federation member, 10,000 people had come from outside including many women and 4000 of them were young people.
-The Shiromani Gurdwara Prabhandak Committee estimates that approximately 10,000 to 15,000 pilgrims had come from Punjab's cities and villages to attend the Gurparab.
-Along with the pilgrims were 1300 Akali workers led by Jathedar Nachattar Singh who had come to participate in the Dharam Yudh Morcha and to court arrest.
-The Akali jathas who were also present consisted of about 200 women, 18 children and about 1100 men and were also forced to stay inside the temple complex.
+According to an All Sikhs Student Federation member, 10,000 people had come from outside, including many women, with 4,000 of them young people.
+The Shiromani Gurdwara Prabhandak Committee estimates that approximately 10,000 to 15,000 pilgrims had come from Punjab's cities and villages to attend the Gurpurab.
+Along with the pilgrims were 1,300 Akali workers led by Jathedar Nachattar Singh who had come to participate in the Dharam Yudh Morcha and to court arrest.
+The Akali jathas who were also present consisted of about 200 women, 18 children and about 1,100 men and were also forced to stay inside the temple complex.
 Those who were inside were not allowed to go out after 10:00 pm on 3 June because of the curfew placed by the military.

 In addition, as of 3 June the pilgrims who had entered the temple in the days prior were unaware that Punjab had been placed under curfew.
 Thousands of pilgrims and hundreds of Akali workers had been allowed to collect inside the Temple complex without any warning either of the sudden curfew or imminent Army attack.

 In the night the curfew was re-imposed with the army and para-military patrolling all of Punjab.
 The army sealed off all routes of ingress and exit around the temple complex.

 Army units led by Indian Army Lt.
 Gen Kuldip Singh Brar surrounded the temple complex on 3 June 1984.
-Just before the commencement of the operation, K.S.
-Brar addressed the soldiers:
+Just before the commencement of the operation, Lt.
+Gen Brar addressed the soldiers:

 However, no one opted out and that included many "Sikh officers, junior commissioned officers and other ranks".